Study and Consent Information

 What will happen to the results of the research study? ↓

 The results will inform ongoing research and may contribute to a journal article on the experiment and/or grant proposals on human recognition processes.
+The results will also be written up as a report for Mary Kempnich’s Senior Honours project.

-There is no reward offered for your participation, other than a breakdown of your memory performance on this particular task.
+There is no reward offered for your participation, other than a breakdown of your performance on this particular task.

 Are there any potential risks to taking part? ↓